 DBSCAN is a clustering routine originally conceived by Ester et al.6 Using two predefined parameters, epsilon (ϵ) and MinPts, DBSCAN seeks to label points that have MinPts points within a neighborhood defined with radius ϵ as core points, points that do not meet the MinPts criteria but have a core point within their ϵ-neighborhood as border points, and points that do not fit either of these criteria as noise.

-More formally, the ϵ-neighborhood around a point p ∈ D is defined using the notation of Hahsler12 as
+More formally, the ϵ-neighborhood around a point p ∈ D is defined using the notation of Hahsler et al. 12 as

 Nϵ(p) = {q ∈ D|d(p,q) < ϵ} (1)

-Where N is the neighborhood, D is the set of points, and d is a distance measure such as the Euclidean distance.
+where N is the neighborhood, D is the set of points, and d is a distance measure such as the Euclidean distance.
 A point is defined as a core point if

 |Nϵ(p)| ≥ MinPts (2)

-Where MinPts is the minimum points parameter and || denotes cardinality.
+where MinPts is the minimum points parameter and || denotes cardinality.
 The algorithm systematically labels points as core points, border points, or noise points depending on these criteria.

 Validation Set Construction

-To tune parameters and evaluate algorithm performance, a validation set was constructed from the mobile monitoring data by manually flagging visible plumes within 30 randomly selected daily mobile monitoring time series (out of a possible total of 277).
+To tune parameters and evaluate algorithm performance, we construct a validation set from the mobile monitoring data by manually flagging visible plumes within 30 randomly selected daily mobile monitoring time series (out of a possible total of 277); example validation set data are shown in Figure S1.
 The total number of points in the validation set was 564,107, which amounts to ≈ 10% of the entire set.
 A graphical user interface in IgorPro was used to flag plumes by visually inspecting the time series for spikes in pollutant concentrations for each pollutant (BC, CO2, NOx, UFP).
 Any time series realization that had a spike in at least one pollutant was flagged.

 Algorithm Description

-An algorithm incorporating DBSCAN was created to label anomalies systematically within the Houston mobile monitoring campaign.
-A flowchart depicting the steps of this algorithm is given in Figure S1.
-The algorithm estimates ϵ and MinPts parameters for daily time series in the campaign via statistical heuristics and performs DBSCAN using these estimated parameters.
-The MinPts parameter was defined to be the product of the total number of points in the daily time series, n, and a fractional value parameter, fval.
-More formally,
+We create an algorithm incorporating DBSCAN to label anomalies systematically within the Houston mobile monitoring campaign.
+Pseudocode for this algorithm is given in Figure 1.
+The algorithm estimates ϵ and MinPts parameters for daily time series in the campaign based on the number of points in each time series and its dispersion and subsequently performs DBSCAN using these estimated parameters.
+We define the MinPts parameter to be the product of the total number of points in the daily time series, n, and a fractional value parameter, fval.
+We set fval to 0.03 using the external validation set and describe the specific procedure in Section 2.6.
+We do not consider values of fval greater than 0.5 due to rapidly increasing computational cost and poor performance at higher values.
+After calculating MinPts, we determine ϵ using a k-nearest-neighbor (knn) distance ordering procedure in which the value of k was set equal to MinPts and in which a point is the kth nearest neighbor to another point if the distance between the two points is the kth shortest distance among all points.
+We construct an ordered knn distance set and determine the mean and standard deviation of the first 30 ordered distances, then define ϵ as the first distance that is greater than the mean plus 3 times the standard deviation of the subset of previously ordered distances.
+We iterate through the entire set of remaining distances, adding the current distance to the subset if it does not meet the criteria used to define ϵ.
+Once both ϵ and MinPts are determined, we run DBSCAN on the daily time series observations in which core points are labeled as normal and both border and noise points are labeled as anomalies.

-MinPts = fval * n (3)

-Where

-fval ∈ 0,0.5 (4)

-An appropriate value of fval of 0.03 was determined using the external validation set and is described in Section 2.6.
-Values of fval greater than 0.5 were not considered due to rapidly increasing computational cost and poor performance at higher values.

-The value of ϵ was determined by a k-nearest-neighbor (knn) distance ordering procedure in which the value of k was set equal to MinPts.
-We constructed an ordered knn distance set and determine the mean and standard deviation of the first 30 ordered distances.
-Then, ϵ was set to the first subsequent distance in the remaining ordered set that met the criteria:

-dn> μd1:n-1+3σd1:n-1 5

-Where dn is the nth ordered knn distance, μd1:n-1 is the mean of the ordered distances between indices 1 and n-1, and σd1:n-1 is the standard deviation of the ordered distances between 1 and n-1.
-A graphical example illustrating the estimated epsilon value for a knn ordered distance graph is given in Figure 1.
-Given both ϵ and MinPts, DBSCAN was run on the daily time series observations in which core points were labeled as normal and both border and noise points labeled as anomalies.
 An example of labeled DBSCAN output for a scatterplot of daily BC/CO2 time series is given in Figure 2.